The Top 5 Reasons Why Sport Sampling is Better than Specializing

 - Meet new friends.
 Variety is the spice of life, and playing new and different sports affords the opportunity to regularly meet new and different friends.
 Generally speaking, kids who specialize in one sport tend to play with the same group of kids, but with sampling it’s always a new crew.

 - Play for different coaches.
 When kids sample sports they usually play for a new coach with each new sport.
-What this means is learning how to learn, react, and respond to different personalities, teaching styles, philosophies, and expectations.
+What this means is learning how to react and respond to different personalities, teaching styles, philosophies, and expectations.

 - Become a more well-rounded person.
 One criticism I have heard from families involved in just one sport is the lack of diversity and change, and that they can find it at times monotonous doing the same thing with the same people on a daily basis.
 With sport sampling, however, it’s always different — seeing new sport venues and locations, traveling to different parts of the country, and learning the different rules and etiquette associated with different sports are just a few examples of developmental advantages.